MiernickiElijah/Knight/README.md

 [License](#License)
 --------------
 ## Usage
 Its as simple as typing a note and hitting save.
-On the left side of the screen you can click on previous notes to retrieve them.
+On the left side of the screen you can click on previous notes to retrieve them or the trash can button to delete them.
 --------------
 ## Screenshot
 ![Screenshot](assets/images/screenshot.png)